lordnull/dice.js/README.md

 Simply include either dice.js or dice.min.js in a script tag, and you're off.

-For use with node, use the files in the src directory; you should only need to `var dice = require("./src/dice.js");`.
+For use with node and installed with npm, you should only need to do the usual `var dice = require("./src/dice.js");`.

 If you have peg.js installed and available in your path, you can build the dice.parse.js file from it using `make peg`.